augustosamame/zenadmin/README.md

 5. User Interaction:
    Notifications can be marked as read, clicked, or opened, allowing for tracking of user engagement with notifications.

+6. How to create a new notification object?

+  create the strategy model
+  add the trigger type to the NotificationSetting model add the notification setting record for the new trigger type add the notifiable relationship to the model that will trigger the notification go into each delivery method service (ex.
+EmailService) and add the logic to send the notification to the frontend

+7. How to send notifications?
+   Notifications are sent by the `CreateNotificationService` service.
+Example code:

+   Services::Notifications::CreateNotificationService.new(stock_transfer, custom_strategy: "PartialStockTransfer").create

+   if no custom_strategy is needed:

+   Services::Notifications::CreateNotificationService.new(self).create (where self is an Order instance for example)

 This architecture provides a scalable and maintainable way to handle notifications across the application, with the flexibility to add new notification types and delivery methods as needed.

 * MultiTenancy